bjohansebas/tooling/README.md

 ### `triage/subscribe-to-org-repos.js` - Subscribe to Org Repos
 Allows you to subscribe to all repositories in an organization.

+Note: Create the token with the Personal access tokens (classic) methods

 ## Usage
 1. Clone the repository
 2. Install the required dependency for the script you want to use